Entries for 2026 will open soon!

 Best News Programme

-This award will go to a news bulletin or an investigation or coverage of a specific news event.
-That includes daily programmes and live breaking news reports during the qualifying period.
+This award will go to an individual breaking news programme or investigation, coverage of a specific news event.
+That includes daily news bulletins, weekly news shows and live breaking news reports during the qualifying period.

-Judges will be looking for evidence of outstanding journalism and news gathering, timely reporting, any exclusive coverage, and the overall editorial approach.
-Current affairs films should not be entered.
+Judges will be looking for evidence of outstanding journalism and news gathering, fresh insights or perspective, and exclusive coverage.

 Best Original Programme